 When Stradwin starts up on a small screen (for example 1024x768), layout (1) is the default.
 For larger screens, layout (3) is the default.

-These controls allow changes to the way the mouse buttons work, described here.
+These controls allow changes to the way the mouse buttons and various other GUI options work, described here.

 In protected mode many of the tools and configuration controls are disabled and the user is only permitted to acquire 3D data, segment out a structure of interest and export the outline of the segmented structure in planes parallel to the isocentre coordinate system.
 It is assumed that all the required setting up and configuration of the system has already been performed.